 Good data were available from the work of the Central Statistics Office but these needed to be subjected to analysis using up-to-date quantitative techniques.
 It was considered desirable that this research be done outside the civil service in a setting free from government or political influence, and the Irish universities did not possess the resources to undertake research on the scale required.
 The Irish Government committed to finance the Institute at the end of the Ford Foundation funding.
 The importance of the Ford Foundation contribution lay not only in providing initial funding, but also in establishing an independent constitution for the Institute, which has been preserved ever since.

 The approach to research policy as set by the first Director, R.C.
 Geary who believed that all research papers “must be redolent of Ireland and must address themselves to problems which, rightly or wrongly, the people consider urgent and important”.
 On the other hand, “the popularity or otherwise of the researchers’ findings is not a consideration, provided that these findings are soundly based and cogently argued”.
 The personal responsibility of an author for his own work would be absolute.
-Click for details of the ESRI Geary Lecture Series.
+Details of the ESRI Geary Lecture Series are available here.

 A Social Research Committee (SRC) was set up under the auspices of the Institute of Public Administration in 1963.
 This Committee approached Henning Friis, then Director of the Danish National Institute for Social Research, who completed a report that recommended that a Social Research Institute be established but amalgamated with the Economic Research Institute to form an Economic and Social Research Institute, supported by the establishment of a field survey unit within the Institute.